 Hi REBT Mates!

-At the risk of being a bit high falutin, even a bit off topic, there is (apparent) conflict between equally venerable traditions which emphasize doing and those which emphasize being.
+There is (apparent) conflict between equally venerable traditions which emphasize doing and those which emphasize being.
 Neither can be proven to be absolutely correct or incorrect.
-However, frenetic, intense physical and mental activity has gotten us to the Moon (to use that as a archetype for all human progress, individually and collectively), but it comes at a terrible cost, and may ultimately bring us to the point of extinction.
+However, frenetic, intense physical and mental activity has gotten us to the Moon (to use that as a symbol for all human progress, individually and collectively), but it comes at a terrible cost, and may ultimately bring us to the point of extinction.
 Why not?
-Plenty of species go extinct when they over-populate, pollute their habituate and consume all available food.
+Plenty of species go extinct when they over-populate, pollute their habituate and consume all available food and resources.

-But whatever happens, certainly everyone can benefit from dropping out of the rat race from time to time to think about, appreciate, even savor being in the moment . . . whether than is for a few breaths several times a day, or a few hours now and then, or a few days or more.
+Be that as it may, certainly all of us can benefit from dropping out of the rat race from time to time to think about, appreciate, savor being in the moment . . . whether that is for a few breaths several times a day, or a few hours now and then, or more.

 “Happiness Trap” by Russ Harris is an excellent introduction to ACT : Acceptance & Commitment Therapy to learn something about mindfulness and how values effect our “happiness.”
 Russ also makes the point that chasing after “happiness,” at least in the way that most of us use that word is a kind of trap . . . but one we can learn to escape from and come closer to discovering “true” happiness.

 Average rating / 5.
 Vote count:

 We are sorry that this post was not useful for you!

 Thanks for your feedback!